 - Pavement wash waters that do not use detergent and originate from clean surfaces with no evidence of hazardous spills

-- Wash waters from routine cleaning the exterior of buildings
+- Wash waters from routine cleaning of the exterior of buildings

 What is in a SWPPP?